Login to Complete an Application or to Access Judging Panel

 The National Silve Medallion is for board members and other volunteers who have provided outstanding and exemplary service to a Boys & Girls Club and to the Movement in a specific area or region.

 The National Silver Medallion bears the inscription "For outstanding service to boys and girls."
-The award is presented as a silver medal on a blue grosgrain neck ribbon with a personalized certificate in a blue leatherette folder.
+The award is presented as a silver medal on a blue grosgrain neck ribbon with a personalized certificate.
 A lapel pin representing a replica of the medal is presented for daily wear.

 The National Silver Medallion may be awarded to any board volunteer for outstanding and extraordinary service to your Boys & Girls Club AND the Boys & Girls Club Movement in an area or region.
 An individual may be considered to have rendered such service if: